Daniel-KM/Omeka-S-module-Sparql/README.md

   starting with `/$/` are admin functions.

   For fine data access control, see [Fuseki documentation].
-Of course, it is useless if you publish to protect data if only public data are published as read-only, that is the default.
+Of course, it is useless if only public data are published as read-only.

   For more infos, check the documentation about [Fuseki security].